Types of Attacks

 If enacted, so-called "personhood" measures could interfere with personal, private, medical decisions relating to decisions about birth control, access to fertility treatment, management of a miscarriage, and access to safe and legal abortion.
 These extreme and dangerous measures have been both rejected by voters and defeated in the courts, but that hasn't discouraged "personhood" proponents from introducing similar measures in a number of states.

 Less than two years after Planned Parenthood and our allies defeated Mississippi's so-called "personhood" ballot initiative by a wide margin, state legislators in Mississippi have announced they're going to try to pass it again.
 The measure would give full constitutional rights to a fertilized egg, which could block some forms of birth control and fertility treatment.

-North Dakota voters are poised to face a "personhood" measure on the ballot in 2014.
-The new ballot measure comes just months after North Dakotans spoke loud and clear and rejected Measure 3, a 2012 ballot measure intended to eviscerate key protections built into the Affordable Care Act, including protections that ensure American women get adequate coverage for essential health services and coverage of preventive services without a co-pay.
-North Dakota voters have already spoken, but politicians in Bismarck – just as politicians in state legislatures across America – are not heeding the message.
+In the 2014 midterm elections, North Dakota and Colorado voters rejected "personhood" ballot measures intended to eviscerate key protections built into the Affordable Care Act, including protections that ensure American women get adequate coverage for essential health services and coverage of preventive services without a co-pay.
+North Dakota voters have already spoken, but politicians in state legislatures across America are not heeding the message.

 These are tough battles, and Planned Parenthood and our supporters are winning many of them.
-Already this year, Planned Parenthood helped defeat unconstitutional abortion bans in Colorado and Wyoming, mandatory ultrasound bills in Michigan and Tennessee, and anti-birth control bills in Virginia.
+Just last year, Planned Parenthood helped defeat unconstitutional abortion bans in Colorado and Wyoming, mandatory ultrasound bills in Michigan and Tennessee, and anti-birth control bills in Virginia.